laravel/docs/upgrade.md

 A new directory, `svg`, was added to the `public` directory.

-It contains three svg files -- 403.svg, 404.svg, and 500.svg -- which are displayed on their respective error pages.
+It contains four svg files -- 403.svg, 404.svg, 500.svg, and 503.svg -- which are displayed on their respective error pages.

 You can get the files [from this commit](https://github.com/laravel/laravel/commit/0d43633f9f13de2c392331cdef3f1d48b04781ed).